-If you are applying for a role that requires you to work with two or more Executives, then you will need to demonstrate that you can do this without a hitch.
+If you are applying for a role that requires you to work with two or more Executives, you will need to demonstrate that you can do this without a hitch.
 Use specific examples of how you have juggled both workloads and that you are happy to continue this.
-If this is the first time you have worked with more than one Executive stress that you are a good organiser and can prioritise your work well.
+If this is the first time you have worked with more than one Executive, stress that you are a good organiser and can prioritise your work well.

 How do you handle a demanding Executive?